 The Inclusive Economy Consortium (IEC) is an interdisciplinary community of diverse stakeholders who are dedicated to creating an economy that works for all.
-Hosted by The Hunt Institute for Engineering and Humanity at SMU, the Consortium fosters collaboration, education and innovation to help businesses and social entrepreneurs access opportunities and create shared value.
-Applying a leading international development paradigm to one of the nation’s largest metropolitan areas, we translate thought leadership into action for inclusive business and sustainable development in communities around the world.
+Launched by The Hunt Institute for Engineering and Humanity at Southern Methodist University, the consortium enables change agents to connect, share, and act to create shared value.
+By providing a collaborative platform for social innovation, thought leadership, and collective action, we help foster inclusive and sustainable development in communities around the world.

 THE INCLUSIVE ECONOMY

-The inclusive economy is a highly complex and dynamic system that involves more than the visible partnerships among companies and non-profits.
-People, culture, and technology serve as the institutional, market, and socio-economic ‘glue’ that binds, catalyzes and accelerates interactions and innovation.
-In the inclusive ecosystem, enablers are critical players that facilitate collaborations and connections; transfer knowledge; generate and share new knowledge; enable different forms and stages of financing; implement supportive policies; and much more.
+Enablers serve as a critical yet invisible actor in the inclusive economy.
+People, culture, and technology act as the institutional, market, and socio-economic ‘glue’ that binds, catalyzes and accelerates interactions and innovation.
+Enablers facilitate collaborations and connections; transfer knowledge; generate and share new knowledge; devise various forms and stages of financing; implement supportive policies; and much more.

 BENEFITS OF MEMBERSHIP

-Access to a global network of social impact professionals
+Network with global community of social impact professionals

-Ability to contribute to and search members-only database of global best practices
+Contribute to and search members-only repository of local and global best practices